jaspector

 Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Planning review by the town, county building inspections, then certificate of occupancy from county inspections.
+Typical sequence: Planning review by the town, county building inspections, then certificate of occupancy from county inspections.

 Permits are listed for new business starts, new construction, relocation, expansion, remodeling and renovation, signage, special events, and street or sidewalk closures.

+Building permit fees in Gibsonville, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.
 Fees are calculated as: Fee examples on the planning guide include rezoning/variance $200, storm water plan review permit $500, and certain permits at $25..
 Plan check fee: $500 storm water plan review permit.

-1. Submit the applicable town planning forms for rezoning, zoning permit, or project-specific approval.
+To apply for a building permit in Gibsonville, NC, follow these steps: 1.
+Submit the applicable town planning forms for rezoning, zoning permit, or project-specific approval.
 2. For building work, county inspections handles construction inspections and the certificate of occupancy.
 3. Health permits are handled by either Guilford or Alamance County depending on the project.

-Other cities in Alamance County
+Other jurisdictions in Alamance County.

-View all Alamance County jurisdictions →
+All Alamance County jurisdictions →